Bitcoinclassicxbt/feelingsats/README.md

-# Luckycoin indexer
+# FeelingLucky

-Indexer that creates a queryable dataset for Luckycoin.
+Feelinglucky is an indexer that creates a queryable dataset for Luckycoin.

 A version of this indexer can be found at: https://feelinglucky.satsignal.io/